SBOsoft/SBOLogProcessor/README.md

 There are 3 main use cases supported by this tool:

  1. Counter mode: Count logs from an access log file and print statistics to stdout every 30 seconds.
-For example, running `sbologp -p count /var/log/apache2/example.com-access.log` will print stats from /var/log/apache2/example.com-access.log file every 30 seconds.
+For example, running `sbologp -f -p count /var/log/apache2/example.com-access.log` will print stats from /var/log/apache2/example.com-access.log file every 30 seconds.
- 2. Metrics generator mode: Process logs from an access log file (or files) and generates metrics, which can be saved into a mysql database to be used with [SBOanalytics](https://github.com/SBOsoft/SBOanalytics) (web front-end for metrics) or just printed to stdout.
+ 2. Metrics generator mode: Process logs from an access log file (or files) and generate metrics, which can be saved into a mysql database to be used with [SBOanalytics](https://github.com/SBOsoft/SBOanalytics) (web front-end for metrics) or just printed to stdout.
  Processed (and optionally filtered) logs can be pushed to a mysql server, later to be viewed using SBOanalytics.
-Besides web server metrics, it can capture host metrics such as cpu and memory and save them to the mysql database as well.
+Besides web server metrics, it can capture host metrics such as cpu and memory usage and save them into the mysql database as well.
  3. Security mode: (**Not implemented yet**) Process logs from an access log file and output potential security issues (e.g abuser, stats on sql injection attempts etc) giving you a list of IPs and/or patterns that you may want to block

 # Usage
 This is a command line tool without a user interface.
+This tool is intended for mainly linux environments and other environments are not tested in detail, use at your own risk on other environments.

 ## Database configuration
 If you want to save metrics and logs into a database, i.e to be used with SBOanalytics, then you must set up a mysql database before running this tool.
-A database is not required for counter mode.
+A database is **not** required for counter mode.

 Database set up scripts can be found at https://github.com/SBOsoft/SBOanalytics/tree/main/db.
 There are multiple database script files named using yyyymmddxxxx format, for example 202507210001-some-descriptive-name.sql, where xxxx part is typically 0001.